Women and Alcohol

 The Stress of Modern Life?

 I don’t want to sound like some priggish suffragette.
-I never danced on the Yacht Club tabletops or served as a human drinking glass to thirsty tourists, but I pulled a lot of crazy stunts while I was in my cups.
+I never danced on the Yacht Club tabletops or served as a human drinking glass to thirsty tourists, but I pulled a lot of crazy stunts while I was still in active addiction.
 And the overwhelming reason women say they over-drink, is to cope with the stress of modern life.
 I get that.

 Author, Marilyn Spiller is a writer, speaker, sober coach and recovery advocate with a 20-year history of international hobnobbing and outrageous over-drinking.
-Three years sober, she writes a popular blog called Waking Up the Ghost, where she pens a humorous daily account of her wobbly steps toward long-term recovery.
-In a full-circle testament to successful recovery, Marilyn also serves as the Director of Marketing for Sanford House.
-She is responsible for all Sanford House publications.
+Seven years sober, she writes a popular blog called Waking Up the Ghost, where she pens a humorous daily account of her wobbly steps toward long-term recovery.
+In a full-circle testament to successful recovery, Marilyn also serves as the Director of Marketing for Sanford.
+She is responsible for all Sanford publications.